-10.2 USE OF VACATION LEAVE
+11.2 USE OF VACATION LEAVE

 Vacations shall be scheduled with the approval of the department head and Town Administrator for such time as best serves the needs of the department and the public.
-Although vacation accruals begin from date of hire, vacation entitlement and use commence upon completion of the 180-day probationary period.
+Although vacation accruals begin from date of hire, vacation entitlement and use may be permitted within the probationary period of employment, upon the approval of the Department Head and Town Administrator.